 and it fills up quickly during regular registration.

 S4P students who are enrolled in the Watson School of Engineering will also be pre-registered for WTSN 103 and WTSN 111.

 Course registration assistance

 SSS staff and TRIO Mentors are on hand during the schedule-building portion of Orientation to offer personalized, one-on-one assistance with planning for courses in the fall.
 This can be one of the most stressful times for students during Orientation, as seats to popular courses are limited, and navigating the huge range of available courses can be intimidating.
-Our excellent University advising staff are on hand, but they must help all the other students too.
 This level of individual support is not afforded to any other students during Orientation!